 Pain is a very difficult and often chronic condition.
 Its source can be unknown, making diagnosis and treatment in some situations very difficult.
 Patients which suffer chronic pain may need to try a wide range of treatments, both medication and allied health, in an attempt to get the pain under control.

 Recently I received a request from a Holistic Doctor in Brisbane to investigate a relatively new product called Palmitoylethanolamide (PEA).
-There has been a number of studies around this product and they have produced some good outcomes for Patients suffering from peripheral neuropathies (1).
+There has been a number of studies around this product and they have produced some good outcomes for Patients.
+(1).

 Presentation of Product